Previous: Cimmerian Timeline Part 44

 780BCE: The last Nox Senator died.
 All legal power in Nox now laid with King Cristonton.

-2 thoughts on “Cimmerian Timeline Part 45”
+2 responses to “Cimmerian Timeline Part 45”